bharathchand10/BiKE-SPHOTA/README.md

 # BiKE-SPHOTA
 Knowledge Graph Structure Prediction with a Hybrid Orientation of Textual Alignment. </br>
-This repository contains the edited files from repositories natuke and kims-bert along with some additional new codes.
-Those are need to be copied to their corresponding directories (These steps are added with cp command in the instruction)
+This repository contains the edited files from other repositories natuke and kims-bert along with some additional new codes.
+After cloning these three repositories, those codes are need to be copied to their corresponding directories.
+This will replace the original codes with the edited codes of modification (These steps are included with cp command in the instructions below).

 <b> Step 1 </b>
 Create a folder BiKE